Bar Keepers Friend: Overview

 Bar Keepers Friend was originally manufactured in 1882 as a cleaning agent in powdered form.
 This formulation is still manufactured today.
 It was invented by chemist George William Hoffman in Indianapolis, Indiana.
-The product was originally sold to bars in Indianapolis and Hoffman asserted in a patent application that the name had been used since January, 1887.
+The product was originally sold to bars in Indianapolis and Hoffman asserted in a trademark application that the name had been used since January, 1887.
 The formula contains oxalic acid as a primary ingredient.

 The Bar Keepers Friend logo represents the swinging doors of a saloon.
-According to the president of SerVaas Laboratories, Paul SerVaas, although some people complained during Prohibition, "the name was never changed.
-It's been Bar Keepers Friend since 1882".

 In the 1950s the product became the base of a line of cleaning products made by Indianapolis-based SerVaas Laboratories, which started producing and carrying products under the Bar Keepers Friend brand name.
 Additional products manufactured and marketed under the Bar Keepers Friend brand name include liquid, cream and spray cleaners.
 SerVaas Laboratories had 40 employees in May 2011 and 54 in April 2016.

 Production

 Bar Keepers Friend products are mass-produced in a manufacturing environment that has significant automation in the process.
 The powdered and canned (original) product is formulated in separate two-ton batches during the production process.
-In September 2016, the canned powdered product was manufactured at a rate of approximately 60,000 cans per day, which are packaged in 12, 15 and 21 ounce cans.
+In September 2016, the canned powdered product was manufactured at a rate of approximately 60,000 cans per day, which are packaged in 12 oz, 15 oz and 21 oz cans.